ElNov686/ElNov686/README.md

 **detail - oriented Software QA Engineer with 4+ years experience**

-- ❤ I'm a passionate about testing, automating, solve testing problems in real world and designing test frameworks
+- ❤ I'm a passionate about testing, automating, solve testing problems in real world and designing test frameworks.

 - Contribute to all aspects of the testing process: planning, creating test documentation, and performing testing.

-- Take ownership and deliver results for assigned tasks.Built trusted relationships with the Scrum team by catching issues at the early stage
+- Take ownership and deliver results for assigned tasks.
+Built trusted relationships with the Scrum team by catching issues at the early stage.

-- 🌱 I’m currently learning **Swift, XCTest, Appium**
+- 🌱 Constantly learning new tools.